thecmdrunner/quick-vm/README.md

 <h1><img src="https://raw.githubusercontent.com/thegamerhat/quick-vm/main/docs/img/quick-vm-icon.svg" width="30px"> Quick VM</h1>

-S**etup a Windows VM very easily and quickly on Linux in under 100 seconds with just one command**, assuming you have Virtualization enabled (see [how-to](https://github.com/thegamerhat/quick-vm/blob/main/docs/diy-vm.md#enabling-virtualization-in-your-ueficoreboot))
+**Setup a Windows VM quickly on Linux in under 100 seconds with just one command**, assuming you have Virtualization enabled (see [how-to](https://github.com/thegamerhat/quick-vm/blob/main/docs/diy-vm.md#enabling-virtualization-in-your-ueficoreboot))

 > It is possible to invent a single machine which can be used to compute any computable sequence.
 >